-It is your decision as to whether or not you will participate in their investigation.
+It is your decision whether or not you will participate in their investigation.
 You do not have to open up your door to speak to a CPS caseworker.
 You do not have to allow the caseworker access to your child when your child is at your house.
 If, however, your child is at school, and you are not there, a caseworker does not have to seek your permission to interview your child at their school.
 Nor does their school have to inform you that an interview took place on school grounds.

 How to avoid having your child go into the temporary care of CPS

 One of the most frequently asked questions that I receive regarding CPS investigations is what can be done to avoid having your child go into CPS care due to an allegation of abuse or neglect.
-This is the truly intimidating part of a CPS case- the concern that parents like you have regarding the potential to lose control of your children due to an anonymous tip made to CPS.
+This is the genuinely intimidating part of a CPS case- the concern that parents like you have regarding the potential to lose control of their children due to an anonymous tip made to CPS.

 The legal process of CPS removing your child from your home

 If CPS does decide to remove your child from your home due to safety concerns, it will likely be done before the investigation has concluded.
-A Suit Affecting the Parent-Child Relationship (SAPCR) will be filed in the county where you and your child reside in order so that an emergency order that allows your child to be removed from your home.
-The order would come out of a hearing that CPS’s attorney would have with a juvenile court judge.
+A Suit Affecting the Parent-Child Relationship (SAPCR) will be filed in the county where you and your child reside in order so that an emergency order allows your child to be removed from your home.
+The order would come out of a hearing that CPS's attorney would have with a juvenile court judge.
 The attorney would present whatever evidence it has to the judge to justify the removal and continued custody with CPS.
 All of this must occur within one working day of your child being removed from your home.

 An adversarial hearing allows you to fight back after your child is removed from your home.

 Within fourteen days of your child being removed from your home and placed into the temporary care of CPS, the law requires that a hearing be held where the burden is on the state to allow for themselves to continue to operate as a temporary managing conservator of your child.
-You and CPS would present evidence to the judge why your child should either remain in CPS custody or go home to you.
+You and CPS would present evidence to the judge why your child should remain in CPS custody or go home to you.

 Avoid a hearing by working with CPS.